 Paul Wallis’ apprentice contacted him directly via Facebook.
 Paul said: ‘He messaged me on my Facebook page and then came to see me.
 He was very polite and keen.
 It doesn’t work out for everybody, but I just go with my gut feeling sometimes.’

 There’s a positive movement to support apprenticeships and technical training to help plug the skills gap found in so many trades.
 Government figures show there are over half a million apprentices training in England, plus thousands more in Scotland, Wales and Northern Ireland.

-Major changes to apprenticeship funding have taken place in 2017, with the start of the apprenticeship levy on large employers.
+Major changes to apprenticeship funding took place in 2017, with the start of the apprenticeship levy on large employers.
 The government’s Institute for Apprenticeships went live as an independent employer-led body in May to help regulate the quality of apprenticeships.
 There is also a new register of apprenticeship training providers.
-You can find more information about funding apprenticeships on the government website.
+You can find information about funding apprenticeships on the Gov.uk website.